GTPB/TCDT22/README.md

-This content is aimed at newcomers to training course delivery Training course design is deliberately not explored here in any detail here Content for this session has been partially adapted from the Elixir Train the Trainer repositories and other training resources combined
+This content is aimed at newcomers to training course delivery Training course design is deliberately not explored here in any detail here Content for this session has been partially adapted from the Elixir Train the Trainer repositories and other training resources combined.

 ---
 ### General thoughts about learning activities